Overclock9gh/Perl/README.md

-# The following scripts handle specific configurations that a teacher requests for a Network Supervision course.
+# The following scripts handle specific configurations that a teacher requested for a Network Supervision course.